cbssolutions/l10n_ro_stock/l10n_ro_stock_account/README.txt

 l10n_ro_property_stock_valuation_account_id
  and if set will overwrite the accounts set on product if it has l10n_ro_stock_account_change

 Contraint on product to have stock_input = stock_output = stock_val

-In stock_valuation_layer we are adding
-    l10n_ro_valued_type   # just a name we can live also without l10n_ro_bill_accounting_date  This is the date from billing accounting date.
-The bill that generate this svl

-in stock_move_line
-    mthod _create_correction_svl

-in stock_move

 !!!!!!!!!!!! if something is wrong in svl, go in inventory/reporting/inventory valuation, search for the product and in grouped product you have a + is going to open action_revaluation that is letting you add a line for that product that will change the remaining_value at svl with remaining_qty ( and creates also a accouting entry) You can create a reverse entry for accounting entry (account_move) and you will create a difference between 3xx account and the value of stock (svl).
-In general, the account_move that do not have a valuation are creating diffence between 3xx and svl
+The account_move that do not have a valuation are creating diffence between 3xx and svl

-TEST CASE:
-A. RECEPTION: (cost price 9.1  9.2 9.3 9.4)

-A1. picking:    p91  x 10units   & p92  X 20units& p93 x 30 units   p94 cosumable      date today
-svl for p91, p92, p93 with received qty and value of 0

-till the inovie  p91 remaining qty 0, p92 remaing qty 4, p 93 remaing qty 30
-what we deliver from this reception is going to get out with a value of 0 ( because we did not record the invoice in odoo, and does not know any cost)

-A2. invoice: it must have the picking as l10n_ro_bill_for_picking   ( is the field that is telling odoo for what picking is this inovice.) is going to verify picking vs invoice lines and qty to be the same, if not will raise error

-invoice     p91   10lei    p92  12lei   p93  13 p94 14  accounting_date yesterday
-accounting lines   6xx  debit 100lei ( p91)     3xx debit 240 (p92)    3xx debit 390 (p92)  6xx debit 420
-new svl (with account_move_id the invoice) for p92 with stock_valuation_layer_id (linked to reception svl) will recive a qty 0 with value of 240 => unit_value =240/4 = 60
-new svl for p93 with qty=0 and value of 390 => now p93 from stock have a unit value of 13

-A3. we deliver 2 x p92  and 10 x p93
-=> svl with -qty and price with accounting_entries that are p92: debit 3xx 120  p93: debit 3xx  130

 B. Setting to draft of a account_move (invoice or accounting entry) that has svl:
 B1 if remaining_qty